Living the (Fever) Dream

 So there I was in my blanket cocoon, alternating between napping and sweating, playing Fortnite like a twelve-year-old, and jotting down snippets for this piece in between matches.

-First is that false hope you get when you start feeling better, and you wake up thinking I’m cured!
+First is the false hope you get when you start feeling better, and you wake up thinking, 'I’m cured!'
 You climb out of bed, and immediately your body says, “Sit yo ass back down.”

-Next comes the painful realization that I’m not 20 anymore, and I don’t bounce back in a day, no matter how much I run, lift, take vitamins, or consume Greek yogurt.
-Please tell me it’s not just me.
+Next comes the painful realization that I’m not 20 anymore, and I don’t bounce back in a day, no matter how much I take care of myself.

-Anyway – on to the actual good stuff.
+Anyway – on to actual good stuff.

-Months ago, I had this unshakable gut feeling that certain things were about to take a turn for the better.
+Months ago, I had this gut feeling that certain things were about to take a turn for the better.
 I couldn’t explain it; I just knew it.

 The first sign of real change is that the long, exhausting battle over the kids that’s shaped so much of our last few years is finally, almost unbelievably, transitioning toward a kind of peace I’d forgotten could exist.